Gouravraj/TestingProj/README.md

 brew install idevicelocation --HEAD
 ```

-Also, we can install manually.
+We can install manually.
 You can follow [here](https://github.com/JonGabilondoAngulo/idevicelocation).
 But if you got error while running `sudo make install` like this,

 ```
 install: /usr/bin/idevicelocation: Operation not permitted
 ```

 you can do this as alternatively way.
-Because we cannot install directly on `/usr/bin` in macOS, we should install into `/usr/local` directory instead.
+Because you cannot install directly to `/usr/bin` in macOS, we should install into `/usr/local` directory instead.

 ```bash
 ./configure --prefix=/usr/local